Malia Scotch Marmo: 1990s

 While Scotch Marmo was still enrolled in Columbia University's graduate film program, her thesis screenplay was acquired by producers Amy Robinson and Griffin Dunne.
 Robinson and Dunne brought the script to Swedish director Lasse Hallström and, in 1991, Once Around became his first American film, starring Richard Dreyfus and Holly Hunter.
 Also while at Columbia, Scotch Marmo directed an award-winning short film entitled A Secret Thing.

 During pre-production for Once Around, Scotch Marmo came to the attention of acclaimed film director Steven Spielberg, who hired her to write Hook, also released in 1991.
 Hook starred Robin Williams as an adult Peter Pan, Dustin Hoffman as Captain Hook, and Julia Roberts as Tinkerbell.
 Scotch Marmo shared writing credit with James V. Hart and also served as associate producer on the film.
 While Hook was being shot, Scotch Marmo began working on her next Spielberg project, Jurassic Park, released in 1993.
-Jurassic Park, which has had five sequels to date, starred Sam Neill, Laura Dern, Jeff Goldblum, and Richard Attenborough.
+Jurassic Park, which has had six sequels to date, starred Sam Neill, Laura Dern, Jeff Goldblum, and Richard Attenborough.
 Scotch Marmo wrote the second draft of Jurassic Park, between the drafts of novelist Michael Crichton and David Koepp.

 Scotch Marmo was next recruited to rewrite Norman Jewison's Only You while on location in Pittsburgh and Rome.
 Released in 1994, Only You starred Robert Downey, Jr. and Marisa Tomei as star-crossed lovers.
 From 1994 to 1997, Scotch Marmo focused on developing two projects that never made it to the screen.
 For director Alfonso Arau, Scotch Marmo adapted Michael Golding's Simple Prayers, a novel set on a small Venetian island in the fourteenth century, and for director Alfonso Cuaron, Scotch Marmo re-wrote Donald Westlake's Love in the Attic, based on the true story of a 1920s housewife who fell in love with a sewing machine repairman and hid him in the attic while her husband was at home.
 Scotch Marmo next adapted Ludwig Bemelmans' Madeline book series into Madeline.
 Scotch Marmo received story credit for the film, which was released in 1998, and was directed by Daisy von Scherler Mayer and starred Frances MacDormand.
 In 1998, Garry Marshall brought in Scotch Marmo to do a production rewrite on The Other Sister.
 Released in 1999, the film starred Juliette Lewis and Diane Keaton.